3211 Mosse Humanities Building, 455 North Park Street, Madison, WI 53706; 608-263-1800; history.wisc.edu

 History majors must complete both of the following:

-- Students are encouraged to complete HISTORY 201 The Historian's Craft as early as possible.
+- Students are encouraged to complete one of HISTORY 201 The Historian's Craft or HIST SCI 211 The Historian's Craft: Science, Medicine, and Technology as early as possible.

-- HISTORY 600 Advanced Seminar in History, to be taken after satisfactory completion of HISTORY 201.
-Enrolling in a HISTORY 600 seminar requires instructor consent.
+- HISTORY 600 Advanced Seminar in History or HIST SCI 555 Undergraduate Seminar in History of Science, to be taken after satisfactory completion of either HISTORY 201 or HIST SCI 211.
+Enrolling in a HISTORY 600 or HIST SCI 555 seminar requires instructor consent.
 Available seminars can be found on the history department website.

 - 2.000 GPA in HISTORY/HISTORY of SCIENCE and all other major courses